Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 # About the project
-Legendarium is an online character database, primarily intended for sharing RPG backstories but open to a variety of related uses.
+Legendarium is an online story database for characters, places, objects, or anything else a writer can imagine.

 ## User Goals
-- Text.
-- Text.
-- Text.
+- Easily navigate a readable, accessible website from any platform.
+- Read stories without having to register or log in.
+- Have the option to register in order to comment on stories and add them to one's library (this site's version of "likes").

 ## Owner Goals
-- Text.
-- Text.
+- Present stories to users in a readable, accessible format.
+- Create, update, and delete stories.
-- Text.
+- Categorize stories.
+- Add images and notes to stories.

 # Wireframes
 ![Mobile wireframe.](/static/images/mobile_wireframe.png)